daracloud/mastercard_terraform_project/README.md

 ## Auto scaling policies
 In order to add dynamism to the infrastructure, I created several Auto Scaling Policies and CloudWatch Alarms.

+## Entry Script
+An entry script was configured to initialize docker & nginx configuration

 *aws_autoscaling_policy* defines how AWS should change Auto Scaling Group instances count in case of aws_cloudwatch_metric_alarm.

 *cooldown option* is needed to give our infrastructure some time (300 seconds) before increasing Auto Scaling Group again.